ss47tt/Yahoo_Answers_Text_Dataset_Classification/README.md

 7. For train dataset, I did training and validating split, and got the validation accuracy of 70 percent on Naive Bayes model.

+8. For test dataset, I did training and validating split, and got the validation accuracy of 68 percent on Naive Bayes model.

-8. For test dataset, I did use the train dataset and test dataset to do testing accuracy and got about 10 percent on Naive Bayes model.
+9. For train and test datasets, I combined the TfidfVectorizer for train and test datasets, and got test accuracy of 70 percent on Naive Bayes model, abd 72 percent on logistic regression model.